robin98sun/tutorials-uta-cse6332/part5.md

 ### Understand the two fundamental operations of a key-value store: write and read

-A in-memory data store is usually implemented as a key-value store (all data stored in memory).
+An in-memory data store is usually implemented as a key-value store (all data stored in memory).
 Redis is among the most popular ones.
 You can imagine it as a dictionary or map data structure.

 * write: store data
     - to store a value in a `dict` variable (say, `data`), we use `data[key] = value`.